Building insulation: Strategies in cold climate

-Technologies in cold climate.
+Technologies in cold climate

 The vacuum panels and aerogel wall surface insulation are two technologies that can enhance the energy performance and thermal insulating effectiveness of the residential buildings and commercial buildings in cold climate regions such as New England and Boston.
 In the past time, the price of thermal insulation materials that displayed high insulated performance was very expensive.
 With the development of material industry and the booming of science technologies, more and more insulation materials and insulated technologies have emerged during the 20th century, which gives us various options for building insulation.
 Especially in the cold climate areas, a large amount of thermal insulation is needed to deal with the heat losses caused by cold weather (infiltration, ventilation, and radiation).
 There are two technologies that are worth discussing:

-Exterior insulation system (EIFS) based on Vacuum insulation panels (VIP).
+Exterior insulation system (EIFS) based on Vacuum insulation panels (VIP)

 VIPs are noted for their ultra-high thermal resistance, their ability of thermal resistance is four to eight times more than conventional foam insulation materials which lead to a thinner thickness of thermal insulation to the building shell compared with traditional materials.
 The VIPs are usually composed of core panels and metallic enclosures.
 The common materials that used to produce Core panels are fumed and precipitated silica, open-cell polyurethane (PU), and different types of fiberglass.
 And the core panel is covered by the metallic enclosure to create a vacuum environment, the metallic enclosure can make sure that the core panel is kept in the vacuum environment.
 Although this material has a high thermal performance, it still maintains a high price in the last twenty years.

-Aerogel exterior and interior wall surface insulation.
+Aerogel exterior and interior wall surface insulation

 Aerogel was first discovered by Samuel Stephens Kistle in 1931.
-It is a kind of gel that the liquid part is replaced by gas, it actually is composed of 99% of air.
-This material has a relatively high R-value of around R-10 per inch which is considerably higher compared with conventional plastic foam insulation materials.
+It is a kind of gel of which the liquid component of the material is replaced by a gas, thus creating a material that is 99% air.
+This material has a relatively high R-value of around R-10 per inch which is considerably higher compared with conventional plastic foam insulation materials, due to their designed high porosity.
 But the difficulties in processing and low productivity limit the development of Aerogels, the cost price of this material still remains at a high level.
-Only two companies in the United States offer the commercial Aerogel product.
+Only two companies in the United States offer the commercial Aerogel product for wall insulation purposes.